-Already a veteran with only 28 years old, Miyu Irino is a star on the rise in the seiyuu business.
-He’s one of the few seiyuu with the complete package: multitalented, experienced and handsome.
+Miyu Irino is a star and a veteran in the seiyuu industry at such a young age.
 Seiyuu, musical actor, radio personality, actor, musician, lyricist and one of the main faces of Kiramune.
 There’s no end to what he can do.

 Currently a member of talent agency Junction 99, it was with only 4 years old at Himawari Theatre Group that little Miyu was getting started as a seiyuu and actor.
 In reality, a great number of voice actors have started their work as child actors or voice actors, Miyu’s case is just one of the several in the business – refer to Ryohei Kimura, Mamoru Miyano and Kouki Uchiyama, between many others.

 In 1996, Miyu, with only 8 years received his first job as a seiyuu with a important role on You’re Under Arrest.
 After that a few more minor roles came his way but it wasn’t up until 2005 that he’d start to get more roles per year as well as his first leading roles.

 With more than 100 characters in his repertoire and with credits on some of the most iconic anime ever made like Darker than Black, Naruto, Nurarihyon no Mago, Code Geass: Akito the Exiled, One Piece, Seraph of the end, D. Gray-man, Phantom and Haikkyu just to name a few, be it as a small part or as the lead, Miyu‘s versatility led him to a place in the seiyuu business where he can fit well no matter the genre.